abhikarode/sample-ai-powered-sdlc-patterns-with-aws/all-phases-ai-assistant/terraform/README.md

-# AI Assistant Terraform Infrastructure
+# AI Assistant Terraform Infrastructure Documentation

+⚠️ **CRITICAL WARNING: DOCUMENTATION ONLY - DO NOT USE FOR DEPLOYMENT** ⚠️

-This Terraform configuration sets up the infrastructure for an AI-powered software development assistant using Amazon Bedrock Knowledge Bases.
+This Terraform configuration serves as **DOCUMENTATION ONLY** for the AI-powered software development assistant infrastructure.
+These files accurately reflect the current AWS deployment state but must **NEVER** be used for actual deployment.

+**DEPLOYMENT POLICY**: All infrastructure is deployed and managed via AWS CLI and AWS Console only.
+Terraform is strictly prohibited for deployment purposes in this project.

 ## Architecture Overview